 - In accordance with the tall building maps in Appendix 2, part of the site is located in tall building zone TB-B5a-01.
-The maximum appropriate height range for the zone is 7 to 15 storeys, and the appropriate height range for the site must be in accordance with the tall building maps in Appendix 2.
-The height of developments within that zone should not exceed the heights of, and be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
-Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings). - In accordance with the mid-rise building maps in Appendix 2, part of the site is located in mid-rise building zone MB-B5a-02 (which acts as a transition zone to tall building zone

-TB-B5a-01), and the maximum appropriate height for the zone is 5 storeys.
-The height of developments within that zone should not exceed the heights of, and be in accordance with, the mid-rise building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+The maximum appropriate height range for the zone is 7 to 15 storeys, and the appropriate height range for the site should be in accordance with the tall building maps in Appendix 2.
+The height of developments within that zone should not exceed the heights of, and should be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings). - In accordance with the mid-rise building maps in Appendix 2, part of the site is located in mid-rise building zone MB-B5a-02 (which acts as a transition zone to tall building zone TB-B5a-01), and the maximum appropriate height for the zone is 5 storeys.
+The height of developments within that zone should not exceed the heights of, and should be in accordance with, the mid-rise building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
 Development proposals for mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings).
 Development proposals for tall buildings will not be supported.

-CJ5 Winstanley / York Road Regeneration Area, SWII
+CJ5 Winstanley / York Road Regeneration Area, SWI I

-6.61 The site is bounded by York Road, Wye Street, Ingrave Street, Grant Road and Plough Road.
+6.62 The site is bounded by York Road, Wye Street, Ingrave Street, Grant Road and Plough Road.
 It sits just north of Clapham Junction Station and includes the Winstanley Estate.
 The site is currently used for a mix of uses including residential, library, retail, open space, and community.
 Site Area: 17ha.

-6.62 Mixed-use development comprising mixed tenure housing, a leisure centre and cultural, commercial and health uses along with convenience shopping, a library, community facilities and open space.
+6.63 Mixed-use development comprising mixed tenure housing, a leisure centre and cultural, commercial and health uses along with convenience shopping, a library, community facilities and open space.

-Picture 6.4 CJ5 Winstanley/York Road Regeneration Area, SWII
+Picture 6.6 CJ5 Winstanley/York Road Regeneration Area, SWI I

-6.63 Uses -
+6.64 Uses -

-The approved York Road / Winstanley Regeneration Area Masterplan sets out detailed uses for the site.
-The objective is the creation of a mixed and inclusive community supported by the necessary social, community
+• The uses for the site should be informed by the approved York Road / Winstanley Regeneration Area Masterplan.
+The objective is the creation of a mixed and inclusive community supported by the necessary social, community and other infrastructure to sustain planned growth.

-- and other infrastructure to sustain planned growth. - The construction of the Thames Tideway Tunnel site to the north of the Site Allocation (at Falconbrook Pumping Station) is programmed for completion in early 2024 and the Council will continue to work with Tideway to ensure a positive lasting legacy.
+• The construction of the Thames Tideway Tunnel site to the north of the Site Allocation (at Falconbrook Pumping Station) is programmed for completion in early 2025 and the Council will continue to work with Tideway to ensure a positive lasting legacy.

-- 6.64 Open Space Improvements to York Gardens, including reconfiguration and landscaping of the open space that will make it safer and a more attractive amenity for residents of all ages to use and enjoy. - 6.65 Relevant Management Plans Any proposals will be required to comply with the guidance set out in the approved York Road / Winstanley Regeneration Area Masterplan and the Lombard Road / York Road Riverside Focal Point Supplementary Planning Guidance (2015). - Estate has a vibrant grassroots cultural landscape.
+- 6.65 Open Space - Improvements to York Gardens, including reconfiguration and landscaping of the open space that will make it safer and a more attractive amenity for residents of all ages to use and enjoy. - 6.66 Public Transport - Development may need to improve York Road in terms of public transport as well as provide and maintain facilities for sustainable travel including bus standing and turning on site. - 6.67 Relevant Management Plans Any proposals should have regard to the guidance set out in the approved York Road / Winstanley Regeneration Area Masterplan and the Lombard Road / York Road Riverside Focal Point Supplementary Planning Guidance (2015). - 6.68 Stakeholder Engagement The Winstanley Estate has a vibrant grassroots cultural landscape.
 Throughout regeneration, development should ensure this is promoted and sustained.
 Development proposals will be informed by design-led, comprehensive and consistent public and stakeholder engagement and collaboration at an early stage and throughout their design and delivery.